Skip to Content

 5. Wear Liner Socks To Wick Away Moisture

-Have you come across the “wear liner socks” or “double sock method” tips?
+Have you come across the “wear liner socks” or “double sock method” tips for when hiking boots hurt ankles?
 Only to get overwhelmed with confusion upon purchasing the type and quantity?
 I’m here to demystify it for you.

 Understanding the reason for the double sock method is how to stop walking boots rubbing.